 My take is the whole manufactured controversy over Lionsgate's red-band Kick-Ass trailers is pretty simple.
 At the end of the day, trailers are supposed to give you an accurate look at what kind of movie you're going

+vigilantes.
 Frankly, profanity and violence aside, the film feels aimed at ten-year old boys anyway.
-Which is why, slight digression, even if it's as stupid as it looks, I'll probably be less offended by it than Wanted, which presumed itself to be intelligent,
+Which is why, slight digression, even if it's as stupid as it looks, I'll probably be less offended by it than Wanted, which presumed itself to

-quasi-feminist, adult entertainment.
-Anyway, we all know that even with these trailers available online, there are still going to be any number of clueless parents who take their kids to see Kick-Ass over opening weekend fully expecting a feel-good
+be intelligent, quasi-feminist, adult entertainment.
+Anyway, we all know that even with these trailers available online, there are still going to be any number of clueless parents who take their kids to see Kick-Ass over opening weekend fully

 Interesting to note the 11 year old using 'fuck' and 'cunt' in the trailer and also to ponder about adult versus child comic book violence.